frodenas/gcs-resource/README.md

   The version extracted from this pattern is used to version the resource.
 Semantic versions, or just numbers, are supported.
 Accordingly, full regular expressions are supported, to specify the capture groups.

-* `versioned_file`: if you [enable versioning](https://cloud.google.com/storage/docs/object-versioning#_Enabling) for your GCS bucket then you can keep the file name the same and upload new versions of your file without resorting to version numbers.
+* `versioned_file`: if you [enable versioning][gsc-versioning] for your GCS bucket then you can keep the file name the same and upload new versions of your file without resorting to version numbers.
 This property is the path to the file in your GCS bucket.

 ## Behavior

 ### `check`: Extract versions from the bucket.

 Objects will be found via the pattern configured by `regexp` or `versioned_file`.
-The versions will be used to order them (using [semver](http://semver.org/)).
+The versions will be used to order them (using [semver][semver]).
 Each object's filename is the resulting version.

 ### `in`: Fetch an object from the bucket.